rails/rails/guides/source/active_record_postgresql.md

 After reading this guide, you will know:

 * How to use PostgreSQL's datatypes.
-* How to use UUID Primary keys.
+* How to use UUID primary keys.
-* How to implement Full text search with PostgreSQL.
+* How to implement full text search with PostgreSQL.

 --------------------------------------------------------------------------------